DILCISBoard/E-ARK-AIP/index.md

 # Definitions and remarks

-## Logical and physical AIP

-*Definition:* The *logical AIP* is the set of digital objects and metadata representing an entire intellectual entity regardless of the physical manifestation or packaging.

-*Definition:* The *physical AIP* is the manifestation of a logical AIP in form of one or several container files.

 ## Version and generation of an AIP

 Information packages are permanent: more precisely the information they contain